-DWH: Who are you both?
+Who are you both?
 Individually and as a couple.

-A & B: As a couple, we are best friends who talk about everything, push each other to reach our goals and put the other person first.
+A & B: As a couple, we are best friends who talk about everything, push each other to reach our goals, and put the other person first.
 Individually, Alison is an editor who loves to dance, horseback ride, and read all the books she can get her hands on.
 Beth is also an editor, but she can bake like no one’s business, loves art, plays soccer, and is currently training for her fourth marathon.

-DWH: How did you meet?
+How did you meet?

 A & B: We met while working for a magazine.
-Saying it was love, at first sight, sounds so cheesy, but it was.
+Saying it was love at first sight sounds so cheesy, but it was.
 We became friends first, but we had such an amazing connection that our feelings were impossible to ignore.

-B: Alison and I connected on so many levels—I knew right away that a life with her would never be without good conversation.
-And I guess that’s how you know it’s the real thing…you automatically envision growing old with the other person.
+B: Alison and I connected on so many levels.
+I knew right away that a life with her would never be without good conversation.
+And I guess that’s how you know it’s the real thing.
+You automatically envision growing old with the other person.
 We were friends for a couple of years before we started dating, but every day felt like a building block for our future together.

-DWH: We want all the details on the proposal!
+We want all the details on the proposal!
 How did it all happen?

 A: We decided to talk about marriage and decide on it together!
 We thought long and hard about proposals, and in the end, we decided that it wasn’t entirely right for us.
-I had watched a bunch of my female friends wait for their boyfriends to propose, and they always seemed to feel so stressed and frustrated by the process of just waiting for their guy to pop the question.
-Since this was going to be a mutual life decision, why not just talk it out the way you would discuss any other mutual life decision (like buying a house or moving or having kids).
+I had watched a bunch of my female friends wait for their boyfriends to propose.
+They always seemed to feel so stressed and frustrated by the process of just waiting for their guy to pop the question.
+Since this would be a mutual life decision.
+Why not just talk it out the way you would discuss any other mutual life decision (like buying a house or moving or having kids).

-Photography March 13 Photography
+Photography by March 13 Photography